frappe/erpnext/erpnext/setup/setup_wizard/tasks/school_import_data.md

-Ready for some real stuff? 💪 Lets import some data!
+Lets import some data! 💪💪

 If you are already running a school, you most likely have your Students in some spreadsheet file somewhere.

-You can quickly get them into ERPNext by using the data import tool.
-Just type "data import" in the search bar to get started 🔎

-If you need help, just head to the user forum https://discuss.erpnext.com
+Import it into ERPNext with the Data Import Tool.

+Watch this video to get started: https://www.youtube.com/watch?v=Ta2Xx3QoK3E